-Peer support for late-identified and late-diagnosed autistic women
+A space for late-identified autistic and neurodivergent women

-Shaped by my own late discovery of autism, lived experience and long-term peer support work, I offer gentle one-to-one peer support for late-diagnosed and late- identified autistic women in the UK who are discovering autism later in life.
+Shaped by my own late discovery of autism and lived experience, I offer gentle one-one peer support for women discovering this late in life.

 There’s space for you here.